Rathaus / Kulturhaus Babelsberg

 28. July 2025

-The old town hall of the Babelsberg district, now a cultural center, is located in the former town hall building of Babelsberg.
-Before April 1, 1938, it was known as the Nowawes town hall.
-The Babelsberg cultural center is situated in the Potsdam district of Babelsberg at Karl-Liebknecht-Straße 135, at the intersection with Rudolf-Breitscheid-Straße.
-It's a three-story historic brick building that was constructed between 1898 and 1899 by Julius Otto Kerwien, inspired by medieval brick architecture.
+The old town hall of the Babelsberg district, now the Kulturhaus, is located in the former town hall building of Babelsberg.
+Before April 1, 1938, it was known as the town hall of Nowawes.
+The Kulturhaus Babelsberg is situated in the Potsdam district of Babelsberg at Karl-Liebknecht-Straße 135, at the intersection with Rudolf-Breitscheid-Straße.
+It's a three-story historic brick building that was constructed between 1898 and 1899 by architect Julius Otto Kerwien, inspired by medieval brick architecture.
 The richly decorated facades, featuring glazed bricks and sculpted sandstone elements, are dominated by a corner tower that transitions into an octagon, overlooking the intersection with Rudolf-Breitscheid-Straße.
-The Nowawes community council decided to purchase the property at the corner of Priesterstraße and Lindenstraße (Gasthaus Göhlsdorf) for the construction of a new community house.
-In August/September 1898, Potsdam architect Julius Otto Kerwien received the construction contract, and the earthworks began.
-The ceremonial laying of the foundation stone took place in December 1898, during which a document detailing the history of the Nowawes weaving colony was buried.
+The Nowawes community council decided to purchase the property at Priesterstraße/corner of Lindenstraße (Gasthaus Göhlsdorf) for the construction of a new community center.
+In August/September 1898, Potsdam architect Julius Otto Kerwien received the building contract, and the earthworks began.
+The ceremonial groundbreaking took place in December 1898, during which a document detailing the history of the weaver colony Nowawes was buried.
 On January 19, 1900, the office and community house was inaugurated by community leader Ernst Winkelmann in the presence of district administrator Ernst von Stubenrauch.
 On April 7, 1907, the communities of Nowawes and Neuendorf were merged under the name Nowawes.
-In January 1910, the last offices of the old Neuendorf town hall moved into the new Nowawes town hall.
-From 1919 to 1923, the basement housed a children's and infant station, as well as the city printing office.
+In January 1910, the last offices from the old Neuendorf town hall moved into the new Nowawes town hall.
+From 1919 to 1923, a children's and infant's station was located in the basement, along with the city printing office.
 On April 1, 1938, Neu-Babelsberg was also incorporated, and the town was renamed Babelsberg.
-At that time, the population was around 35,000.
-Exactly one year later, Babelsberg was annexed to Potsdam, and the town hall lost its function as an administrative seat.
+At that time, the population was about 35,000.
+Exactly one year later, Babelsberg was annexed to Potsdam, and the town hall lost its function as an administrative center.
 During World War I, parts of the building were used as a reserve hospital.
-Additionally, there was a branch of the city library in the building, and on the first floor, there was a branch of the savings bank.
-In the 1950s, the building housed, among other things, the registry office, a branch of the health and hygiene office, and still the library branch.
-In 1956, the town hall was converted into a club house by a decision of the city council and developed into a cultural site for the district in the following years.
-In May 1974, the building was named 'Herbert Ritter.'
+Additionally, there was a branch of the city library in the building, and the first floor housed a branch of the savings bank.
+In the 1950s, the building also accommodated the registry office, a branch of the health and hygiene office, and continued to host the library branch.
+In 1956, the town hall was transformed into a club house by a decision of the city council and developed into a cultural site for the district in the following years.
+In May 1974, the building was named "Herbert Ritter."
 Efforts to name it after Bertolt Brecht were unsuccessful, as the Brecht heirs refused their consent.
-After the fall of the Berlin Wall, the building fell into disrepair along with the previous cultural structures.
-In the 1990s, it was established as a district, cultural, and community center.
+After the fall of the Berlin Wall, the building fell into disrepair, along with the previous cultural structures.
+In the 1990s, it was established as a neighborhood, cultural, and community center.
 Renovation measures were carried out in the interior and exterior of the building until the mid-1990s.

 MG